Homemade Chocolate Eclairs | French Pastry Recipes.

 - Bake for 45 minutes.
 Remove from the oven and, using a sharp paring knife, cut a small slit in the sides of the pastry shells to release steam.
 Turn the oven off and return the pastry shells to the oven for 5 minutes.
 Remove the pastry from the oven and place the shells directly on a wire rack to cool completely.

 - Add the semi-sweet chocolate, unsweetened chocolate, butter, salt, and corn syrup to a medium size saucepan.
 Cook over low heat, stirring constantly, until the butter and chocolate are melted and the glaze is smooth.
 Remove from heat and pour into a bowl.
+Stir in the vanilla.
 Allow to cool to room temperature before using.

 - Using a sharp paring knife, widen the incision in the sides of the pastry shells to stretch the length of the pastry.